Is It a HIPAA Violation to Email Medical Records

 Hushmail is a secure, HIPAA-compliant email service tailored for healthcare professionals, including therapists.
 It offers encrypted email, secure web forms, and e-signature tools, making it ideal for handling client communication and intake forms with minimal setup.

-Price: $275 annually Terms: Includes encrypted email, secure web forms, e-signatures, and a signed Business Associate Agreement (BAA)
+Terms: Includes encrypted email, secure web forms, e-signatures, and a signed Business Associate Agreement (BAA)

 Therapists like Hushmail because it’s easy to use, doesn’t require clients to have a Hushmail account, and integrates smoothly into everyday practice.